M2000Interpreter/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 9.9 revision 51 active-X
+Version 9.9 revision 52 active-X
-A tiny bug fixed.
-Added a new game Vault in info.gsb
+Fix size.x() and size.y() for using in rotating multiline aligned text
+Use: help size.x() for example using these functions.

 George Karras, Kallithea Attikis, Greece. fotodigitallab@gmail.com